polonimmo115a/walmart_sales_analysis_in_pyhton_and_sql/README.md

 ---

-### 📋 Target Business Problems & Strategic Alignment
+### 📋 Targeted Business Problems & Strategic Alignment

 #### 1. Analyze Payment Methods and Sales
 * **Core Question:** What are the different payment methods, and how many transactions and items were sold with each method?